musikele/musikele.github.io/_drafts/my-first-visual-studio-code-extension-create-link-to-git-server.md

 * add a menu item in VSC
 * write something in the clipboard

-For all this, I had to check Stack Overflow.
-Only MS documentation is too much to digest - and also, too detailed - to get the infos I needed in a short time.
+For all this, Stack Overflow was my friend.

 Then, there's the releasing part ....